SCHEDULE YOUR PHONE CONSULT NOW!

 We offer grants of up to $15,000 for homeowners or $100,000 for commercial/church/school/association/government entities.
 Funding covers 50-100 percent of the project, depending on type and location.
 Requests over $5,000 must be approved by the District Board of Managers.
 Please refer to our Stewardship Grant Program Guide for more information.

 Routine maintenance of your project is essential, especially during the first 2-3 years after installation.
-For new projects, we can reimburse up to 50 percent of your annual maintenance costs with a maximum of $5,000 over five years.
+For new projects, we can reimburse up to 50 percent of your annual maintenance costs with a maximum of $5,000 over five years (not to exceed $1000 per year).
 If you have completed a District grant-funded project within the last five years, you may be eligible for maintenance funding as well.
-For more information, please contact Watershed Project Manager Paige Ahlborg, email@example.com, 651-792-7964.
+For more information, please contact Watershed Project Manager Paige Ahlborg, firstname.lastname@example.org, 651-792-7964.

 To schedule a site visit and develop a plan for your project, please contact: